-The Grant Burnyeat Student Series is a new initiative developed by the Arts Club’s Education Department in collaboration with long-time theatre supporter, former Arts Club board member, and Supreme Court Justice—Grant Burnyeat.
-The intention of this program is twofold: to provide meaningful opportunities for youth to participate in the arts on a more frequent basis and to strengthen relationships between the Arts Club and local Vancouver secondary schools and youth organizations.
+The Grant Burnyeat Student Series is an initiative developed by the Arts Club’s Education Department in collaboration with longtime theatre supporter, former Arts Club board member, and Supreme Court Justice Grant Burnyeat.
+The intention of this program is twofold: to provide meaningful opportunities for youth to participate in the arts on a more frequent basis and to strengthen relationships between the Arts Club and public Vancouver secondary schools and youth organizations.

 Grant Burnyeat Annual Writing Competition

 This writing competition asks students to consider the following questions: